 Welcome to Dissected, where we disassemble a band’s catalog, a director’s filmography, or some other critical pop-culture collection in the abstract.
 It’s exact science by way of a few beers.
 This time, we break down a pop punk catalog that changed rock ‘n’ roll forever.

-Now they’re back with another — their 12th studio album, Revolution Radio — which once again promises another twist on their blockbuster brand of pop punk.
-Will this be their last?
+With each addition to their catalog, we ask: Will this be their last?
 Or will they enjoy another commercial and critical smash?
-One that will carry them through the following year and beyond until we’re asking these same questions again with a 13th entry?
-It’s way too early to answer these questions, but that doesn’t mean we can’t look into the past and dissect the 11 albums that brought them to this point.
+One that will carry them through the following year and beyond until we’re asking these same questions again with their next entry?
+While we can’t predict the future, we can look into the past and dissect the 12 albums that brought them to this point.
 Well, that’s exactly what we did, so enjoy the read, and please save the mud for the end.

 Runtime: 41:44, 39:21, and 46:35